Ensembl/ensembl-hive/README.md

 Grid scheduler and Meadows
 --------------------------

-eHive has a generic interface named _Meadow_ that describes how to interact with an underlying grid scheduler (submit jobs, query job's status, etc). eHive ships two meadow implementations:
+eHive has a generic interface named _Meadow_ that describes how to interact with an underlying grid scheduler (submit jobs, query job's status, etc). eHive ships some meadow implementations:

 * **LOCAL**.
 A simple meadow that submits jobs locally via `system()` (i.e. `fork()`).
 It is inherently limited by the specification of the machine beekeeper is running on.
 * **LSF**.
 A meadow that supports [IBM Platform LSF](http://www-03.ibm.com/systems/spectrum-computing/products/lsf/)

-Both are extensively used by the Ensembl project and are regularly updated.
+LOCAL and LSF are extensively used by the Ensembl project and are regularly updated.
 The LSF meadow supports workloads reaching thousands of parallel jobs.

 External users have contributed other meadows: